bjmorman/powershell/README.md

 ### remap-drives.ps1 ###
 Remaps drive for one host to another host.
 Can be used as a login script for users who have hard-coded drive mappings outside of group policies.

+### update-permissions.ps1 ###
+Ensures a specific group or user has rights set to every folder under the defined root folder.